 “Every moment waited is a moment wasted….”

 In “The Way of the Superior Man,” David Deida explores the most important issues in a man’s life and offers a practical guidebook for living a masculine life of integrity, authenticity, and freedom.
-The main reason I decided to add the book on this list, however, is because of an imperative idea I try to evangelize through my writings: One can never be a great leader and influencer of others if one doesn’t learn to be the master of oneself first.

 When a man reads “The Way of the Superior Man,” he takes the first step towards developing a concrete understanding of his needs, desires, and probably his whole existence.
-Once this understanding is achieved, then and only then he will be able to start moving forward and evolve beyond imposed social norms and reptilian brain impulses.
+Once this understanding is achieved, then and only then he will be able to start moving forward and evolving beyond imposed social norms and reptilian brain impulses.

 Daniel Goleman’s Golden Triad – Emotional Intelligence, Social Intelligence, Focus